-In accordance with the simplification measure, the Danish intermediary B may not be registered for VAT in Germany or Italy.
+The Danish intermediary may be registered for VAT in Germany as long as the intermediary is not permanently established.
 B must, however, report the supply to C in the VAT Information Exchange System (VIES) in Denmark (please see Section 10.4 below for details), applying a specific code for triangular supplies.
 The invoice issued by B is exclusive of VAT.
 C accounts for acquisition VAT in Italy in accordance with local rules.